-Very often, payroll processes are vulnerable to redundancies and inconsistencies in data because information is input into spreadsheets that are manipulated by multiple people.
+Very often, payroll processes are vulnerable to redundancies and inconsistencies in data because the information is input into spreadsheets that are manipulated by multiple people.
 Without one consolidated source of data, accuracy is compromised.
-Then, additional time and effort is needed to refine, update, and correct data.
+Then, additional time and effort are needed to refine, update, and correct data.

 3. Paper Forms

 Similar to email spreadsheets, paper forms are also highly inefficient.
 Aside from the effort it takes to prepare, fill out, and collect forms, it also leads to unnecessary double encoding for payroll managers.
 Paper forms also jeopardize leave balances because of late or missed submissions while employee information is also at risk because the workflow is not secure.

 Business leaders must also watch out for employee retention within the payroll team.
 A high churn rate is a cost to any business and it could mean that there are tasks within the process that are not working for payroll managers.